 All buses accept cash or Seoul’s T-money transit card, but we recommend using the T-money card for the fare because you can transfer twice within 60 mins, each within 30 mins, for free.

 A. City Bus

-Intercity buses run between the intercity bus terminals of Jeju city and Seogwipo via numbers of different routes.
+Intercity buses run between the intercity bus terminals of Jeju City and Seogwipo via several different routes.
 These buses make several stops, including major tourist attractions, but not at every stop like the intra-city bus does.

 The base fare is 1,200 KRW and is surcharged by distance.
 The interval is around 15~30 mins.
 For travelers and tourists, taking the intercity bus is a better option.

 Bus No. 201 runs every 15~30 mins (Jeju Bus Terminal – Seongsan Ilchulbong – Seogwipo Bus Terminal) – for looking around the east coast of Jeju Island.

 Bus No. 202 runs every 15~30 mins (Jeju Bus Terminal – Gosan – Seogwipo Bus Terminal) – for looking around the west coast of Jeju Island.

 Summary of the main changes in Jeju Island’s bus system (from 2019 Apr)